 UAH offers an excellent teaching environment.
 We have a three-three teaching load.
 Usually each semester a professor teaches two sections of a 100-level history survey and one upper-level or graduate class.
 In survey classes, enrollments are limited to 40 students, with essay exams and a short research paper required.
 Upper-level classes usually consist of a dozen to two dozen students.
 Each professor has a repertoire of four or five upper-level and graduate courses.
 We have a Masters program and graduate courses normally have eight to ten students.
 We welcome proposals for new courses.

 All classrooms are equipped for multi-media.
 The department has a book-lined seminar room for small classes.
 We reside in Roberts Hall, with offices and classrooms on the top floor.
 Offices are spacious and have floor-to-ceiling windows.
 The library is near by, and has a large collection of online databases.
 The Humanities Center funds Library Enhancement Grants.
-One of our faculty members has received $58,000 of library grants over the last five years, and several recent hires applied for and received grants before arriving on campus.
+One of our faculty members has received $58,000 of library grants over the last five years, and several hires applied for and received grants before arriving on campus.

 The history department is also closely linked to many of the College of Liberal Arts’ interdisciplinary degree programs.
 The department is home to the interdisciplinary Classical Studies minor, as well as the active Society for Ancient Languages.
-One department member is currently serving as director of the Women’s Studies program and several courses are cross-listed with the Women’s Studies minor.
+One department member is currently serving as director of the Women’s and Gender Studies program and several courses are cross-listed with the Women’s Studies minor.
 Two faculty members have taken student groups abroad through the Global Studies program, and many of our courses likewise count towards the Global Studies minor.
 The department is very proud of its new Public History minor, which blends coursework in history with classes in related fields to prepare students for a broad range of history-related careers after graduation.
 We are also playing a strong role in the development of a new Science, Technology, and Society minor.
-Faculty also participate in the University’s Honors College, with one faculty member soon to teach her second Honors class and several faculty members giving lectures as part of the Honors Lecture Series.
+Faculty also participate in the University’s Honors College, including teaching Honors classes and giving lectures as part of the Honors Lecture Series.